-It is a well-established fact that Banking-Financial Services-Insurance industry (BFSI for short) has the most stringent requirements when it comes to background checks and due diligence checks.
+It is a well known that Banking-Financial Services-Insurance industry (BFSI for short) has the most stringent requirements when it comes to reference checks, background checks and due diligence checks.
 There are several considerations and capabilities background screening vendors (we will refer to them as BGS Vendors in this article) like Avvanz need to have in place to be able to serve the highly regulated BFSI industry.

 Within the BFSI industry, we have learnt that the banks have the most compliance obligations compared to other Financial Solutions and Insurance verticals.
 Henceforth, I will address the banking vertical's securities, frauds and risk requirements and that should act as a reliable super arching representation of the other two verticals.

 Understanding of different types of checks for the different roles

 Not all background checks need to be conducted on all roles as the risks associated with the roles vary.
 Each BFSI client might have its own policy based on its risk management policy.
 The below Matrix is based on Avvanz's experiences with our various BFSI clients.
 BFSI clients can consult BGS Vendors for the most optimum mix of checks for the various roles.

 The scope of each of the checks can be found here.
 Some of the checks that might not be common in regions like in the Americas include Civil Litigation, Conflict of Directorship, Adverse Media and Social Media checks.
 Why BFSI clients need these checks?